zeya2u9/COMEX/README.md

 In this phase the APK under test is executed on the device and analysis data is pulled from it.

 <img src="https://github.com/zeya2u9/COMEX/assets/108210209/a897c215-64ef-4716-8f0b-7c4d8ce8d0b5" width="800" height="150">

+### Running the testbed
+#### Requirements:
+1. Rooted device

+2. Connect device to the host PC using ADB.

+The DCoP module requires a host PC with connected devices for execution.

+3. Setting up a VM for each device

+Since, 'monkeyrunner' does not support parallelism.
+Thus, to run monkeyrunner on mulitple devices simultaneously which are connected to a single host machine, we create multiple VMS and assign each device to a specific VM.